-My research is conducted as a member of the High Performance Computing Lab at the University of Oregon under the guidance of Dr. Boyana Norris.
+My research is conducted as a member of the High Performance Computing Lab at the University of Oregon under the expert guidance of Dr. Boyana Norris.

 This research involves the tuning of various algorithms (in particular object tracking) to minimize resource consumption on the particular architectures.
+We achieve this goal through autotuning techniques originally developed for HPC systems, applying autotuning to improve the performance and energy use of the application.
+For more information please read my Directed Research Project report.

 The goal of this project is to make dinner tonight.
 If successful we will be able to continue to function as a heathy adult human, earning an income that will allow us to replenish our food stores and eat dinner again tomorrow, thus restarting the cycle.
 Ideally this project will be ongoing for the duration of our life-time.